cakephp/docs/en/console-and-shells/schema-management-and-migrations.rst

     $ Console/cake schema create
     $ Console/cake schema update

-All these operations can be done in dry-run mode.
+All these operations can be done in dry-run mode with a ``--dry`` option.

 Rolling back
 ------------